-All students with disabilities will be fully integrated into the programs of RSRC, with the necessary materials, services, and equipment to support their learning.
-The school will ensure that any student with a disability attending RSRC is properly identified, assessed and provided with necessary services and supports.
-RSRC will meet all the requirements mandated within a student's Individual Education Plan (IEP).
+All students with disabilities will be fully integrated into the programs of RSAR, with the necessary materials, services, and equipment to support their learning.
+The school will ensure that any student with a disability attending RSAR is properly identified, assessed and provided with necessary services and supports.
+RSAR will meet all the requirements mandated within a student's Individual Education Plan (IEP).

 Rocketship's mission is to ensure students reach grade-level proficiency in Literacy and Math.
-We employ a variety of general education modification strategies to make this goal reachable for all of our students, including: extended day (8am-4pm), small teacher-led instructional groups, instruction driven by formative assessment results, and daily online learning.
+We employ a variety of General Education Modification strategies to make this goal reachable for all of our students, including: extended day (8am-4pm), small teacher-led instructional groups for Literacy, instruction driven by formative assessment results, and daily online learning.
+To ensure teacher effectiveness, senior teachers in each instructional area actively mentor newer or more inexperienced teachers in their classrooms

-All Rocketship students receive a variety of services in a number of settings, with the goal being access and success in the general education curriculum with designated support from special education (Integrated Special Education) staff.
+All Rocketship students receive a variety of services in a number of settings, with the goal being access and success in the general education curriculum with designated support from special education (integrated service delivery) staff.
 We believe in organizing our professional staff by the needs of each learner instead of clustering learners by label.
-RSRC staff is not assigned to a "program" and students are not "placed" in separate classrooms.
+RSAR staff is not assigned to a "program" and students are not "placed" in separate classrooms.
 Our school and community environment is one in which general education and special education work collaboratively to meet the diverse learning needs of our students, encompassing a continuum of services.

-Integrated services ensure the integration of resources as well.
-Our ISE (special education) team works with parents, general educators, and school administrators.
+Integrated services ensures the integration of resources as well.
+Our ISD (special education) team works with everyone - an integrated services approach involves parents, general educators, and school administrators.
 We believe that our approach ensures the quality and effectiveness of services for students with disabilities under IDEA, ADA, as well as Section 504.
 Rocketship's successful Response to Intervention approach, which is tightly coordinated between General and Special Education, ensures thinking about addressing each student's unique learning needs across a system of supports and services.
-Rocketship continues to iterate to ensure the RtI framework works in concert with the ISE team to promote the best outcomes for all students.
-Additionally, we continue to integrate the benefits of online learning opportunities for our students with disabilities through full access to the blended instructional model of RSRC, which we believe will improve the educational outcomes for all of our students.
+Rocketship continues to iterate to ensure the RtI framework works in concert with the ISD team to promote the best outcomes for all students.
+Additionally, we continue to integrate the benefits of on-line learning opportunities for our students with disabilities- the materials and delivery platforms, through full access to the blended instructional model of RSAR, which we believe will improve the educational outcomes for ALL of our students.